15 idées pour des événements pro réussis

 When should a team consider changing its name?

-A team should consider changing its name if its core mission or purpose has significantly shifted, if the current name references outdated technology or trends, or if the name has failed to achieve adoption after several months of use.
+A team should consider changing its name if its core mission or purpose has shifted significantly, if the current name references outdated technology or trends, or if the name has failed to gain adoption after several months of use.